ParsaHejabi/MicroprocessorLab-ComputerAssignments/README.md

 ## HW1

-Without using the `#include <stm32f4xx.h>` library and using the datasheets turn on and off a LED every 500 miliseconds.
+Without using the `#include <stm32f4xx.h>` library and using the datasheets, turn on and off a LED every 500 milliseconds.

 <!-- HW2 -->

 ## HW2

-Implemented a calculator with 4 main operators which shows ouput on 2 7Segments.
+We implemented a calculator with four main operators, which shows output on two 7Segments.

+## HW3

+Wrote different functions to send commands and character data to an LCD.
+The LCD then shows the characters which have been sent.

 <!-- USAGE EXAMPLES -->